demo-repositories/schwab-poc/README.md

 Deploys the Sanity Studio when changes are pushed to the `/sanity` directory on the `main` branch.

+If you want to use this action you need to add secrets from `./sanity/.env` to GitHub for the Studio to build.

 ### .vscode

 A `settings.json` file for linting and formatting on save.
 Feel free to delete/modify to match the Schwab team's preferences.